Low-Rank Multi-Objective Linear Programming: Nonessential Objectives

 } {(\hyperlink{molpnonessential}{$\text{MOLP}^*$})} {\Eff(\hyperlink{molpnonessential}{\text{MOLP}^*})} {\gEff(\hyperlink{molpnonessential}{\text{MOLP}^*})} $\Effmolpnonessentialref = \Effmolpref$ holds.
 Otherwise, $p^{\,j}$ is \emph{essential}.
 A subset $\Pcal^* \subseteq \Pcal$ is called a \emph{nonessential system} of objectives if all objectives in~$\Pcal^*$ can be removed from \molpref\ simultaneously in the above sense, i.e., without altering $\Effmolpref$.

-It is important to note that a system of nonessential objectives does not have to be nonessential.
+It is important to note that a system of nonessential objectives does not have to be a nonessential system of objectives.
 For the example in \cref{subfig:example_nonessential_objective_1}, $\{p^2, p^3, p^4\}$ and $\{p^3, p^4\}$ are not nonessential, even though the individual objectives are nonessential themselves.
 However, the systems $\{p^2, p^3\}$ and $\{p^2, p^4\}$ are nonessential.

 In general, it depends on the feasible set which objectives or systems of objectives, respectively, are nonessential.
 For instance, consider the problem in \cref{subfig:example_nonessential_objective_2} that has the same objectives but a slightly modified feasible set.
 Here, $p^4$ is essential.
 This dependency also holds for the concepts of absolutely and relatively redundant systems of objectives, cf.\ \textcite{Gal_Leberling_1977}.
+It is difficult to obtain a geometrical impression of the feasible set, that is, to know its vertices and directions of recession.
+If we wanted to find nonessential objectives depending on the feasible set, we would need to know the form of the feasible set in advance.
+For this, we would perform a vertex enumeration in $\R^n$.
+As $n$ is usually (much) larger than $q$, this would significantly increase computing time---contradicting our intention of decreasing it.

-However, a statement not depending on the feasible set ist more valuable.
-This is because in usual cases we do not know the feasible set exactly.
-It is a hard task to figure it out, and therefore this does not lead to a notable speedup in computing time.
+Therefore, a statement not depending on the feasible set is more valuable.
 The following theorem shows that a statement independent of the feasible set can be derived for objectives that can be represented by conic combinations of the others.
 This result has already been investigated in previously mentioned studies in~\textcite{Gal_Leberling_1977,Thoai_2012}.
 Here, we present a proof that uses the reformulation of the MOLP into an equivalent VLP, employing the concept of generalized minimality from \cref{sec:reduction_of_objectives}.
-This proof is similar to the one in~\textcite{Thoai_2012} that uses the cone from \cref{eq:matrix_cone_generalized}, but it uses a polyhedral cone instead.
+This proof is similar to the one in~\textcite[Corollary~1]{Thoai_2012} that uses the cone from \cref{eq:matrix_cone_generalized}, see \cref{rem:nonessential_objective_conic_combination_comparison_to_Thoai_2012} for more details.
 In~\textcite{Gal_Leberling_1977}, \cref{enm:ne_objective_conic_combination} of the theorem has been proven via the concept of scalarization, cf.\ Theorem~4.2 in~\textcite{Loehne_2011}. \Cref{enm:ne_system_conic_combination} then follows from iterating \cref{enm:ne_objective_conic_combination} over the elements of $\Pcal^*$.
 Note that we do not use the concept of scalarization in our proof.